Vertical video: Embrace of vertical video

-Rise of Vertical Short Dramas
+Vertical short dramas

 In China, vertical video has also fueled the emergence of duanjus (short dramas), a booming genre of ultra-brief serialized storytelling optimized for mobile screens.
 Typically ranging from 1 minute to 2 minutes per episode, these duanjus are designed for fast-paced vertical consumption, often featuring melodramatic plots, cliffhangers, and emotionally charged themes such as love, betrayal, or revenge.

 Duanjus are primarily distributed through specialized apps and platforms such as ReelShort, DramaBox, and Tiktok, and are often monetized through a pay-per-episode or freemium model.
 With low production costs, fast turnaround, and high user retention, duanju have quickly become a staple of mobile-first entertainment for Gen Z and young adult audiences.
 By 2024, platforms like ReelShort and DramaBox began actively introducing short dramas to global audiences, particularly in North America, Southeast Asia, and parts of Europe.
 In 2024 alone, the genre attracted hundreds of millions of views across China, Southeast Asia, and increasingly, Western markets.

+Hollywood recognition

+Hollywood is also investing in the narrative video format.
+SAG-AFTRA created a new contract enabling union actors to work in Vertical Microdramas in 2025.
+The WGA clarified to the Writer's Guild Members that they are able to write for verticals associated with a union contract.
+Studios are also looking for ways to enter the microdrama market.
+Fox Studios announced their acquisition of the company Holywater, which operates in the vertical video platform My Drama.